 The aim of the lung cancer FALCON (Fight Against Lung Cancer is On) fund is to allow all NHS patients access to earlier lung cancer diagnosis.

 Haemophilia refers to a group of hereditary blood disorders that prevent the body from properly controlling blood clotting or coagulation.
 Patients with these blood disorders can experience a wide range of haemophilia symptoms, such as vitamin deficiencies and prolonged bleeding.
 Through research treatment the survival rate of patients has transformed from 10yrs to a normal life expectancy.

 Research into HIV is creating breakthrough treatments which have transformed the lives of HIV diagnosed patients over recent years.
-Through the Ian Charleson Day Centre (ICDC) patients receive support and testing and advanced research translates into advanced diagnosis and care.
+Through the Ian Charleson Day Centre (ICDC) patients receive support and testing while advanced research translates into advanced diagnosis and care.

 Myeloma is a cancer that affects cells in the bone marrow called plasma cells.
 As the cancerous plasma cells fill the bone marrow, the body is not able to make enough normal blood cells.
 This can lead to anaemia, bleeding problems and infections.

 Through the support of the Royal Free Charity, Dr Andrea Knight is working in collaboration with a team from the Czech Myeloma Group in Brno, analysing bone marrow samples from patients at different stages of Multiple Myeloma.
 This is ground-breaking research into this disease, which remains incurable, and it is hoped that the study will lead to a novel tumour immunotherapy.

 The myeloma practice at the Royal Free Hospital sees approximately 30 newly diagnosed patients each year and follows over 100 patients through treatment at any one time.